 Miniatur Wunderland is the largest model railway in the world.
 It has hundreds of trains, both diesel, and electric, that run through thousands of tiny towns in Germany, the United States, Switzerland, Denmark, Austria, and many other countries.
 The juxtaposition of miniatures with life-size elements invites visitors to discover the fascination of trains in a unique way.

-Miniatur Wunderland is divided into 5 main sections: the Hamburg airport, Scandinavia, America, Switzerland, and Germany.
+Miniatur Wunderland is divided into 5 main sections; the Hamburg airport, Scandinavia, America, Switzerland, and Germany.
 The Hamburg airport depicts a takeoff from the runway and lands of Hamburg International.
-This is the focal point of one of Miniatur Wunderland’s most popular sections: Scandinavia.
+This is the focal point of one of Miniatur Wunderland’s most popular sections; Scandinavia.
 Also known as “the five-fingered land,” this section contains thousands of pine trees, fjords, and nearly ten kilometers of tracks.
 Though this area is modeled after Denmark, it includes both Swedish and Danish landscapes.

 Three of America’s main cities are represented in Miniatur Wunderland: New York, Las Vegas, and San Francisco.
 The first is depicted underneath its iconic architecture, complete with famous landmarks such as the Empire State Building and the Chrysler Building.
 A flume ride inside a scale model of one of the towers offers views of the city from above.
 Vegas is complete with replicas of casinos, including the Bellagio and the Paris Hotel.
-San Francisco also offers tourists attractions such as Alcatraz Island and Mr. Toad’s Wild Ride in Disney style.
+San Francisco also offers tourist attractions such as Alcatraz Island and Mr. Toad’s Wild Ride in Disney style.

 Miniatur Wunderland’s Switzerland area is modeled after the eastern part of the country, with replicas of famous Swiss buildings.
 The Matterhorn also features in the landscape.
 The Germany section brings together some of Germany’s most famous landmarks, including castles and Bavarian villages.
 A highlight for children is Miniatur Wunderland’s depiction of Hamburg’s harbor, complete with places to eat and activities to do.
 Miniatur Wunderland offers unique insight into these cities by combining real-life attractions with miniature scale models.
 It encourages people of all ages to observe the little things in life.